ccokee/IronDuCKie/README.md

-# USB HID SSH Server
+# IronDuCKie - USB HID SSH Server

 This project was developed by Jorge Curbera & Sons of Code, a group of hackers from León, Spain.
 The USB HID SSH Server application allows users to control a USB HID keyboard remotely through an SSH connection or via a web interface.
 The main purpose of this project is to provide a simple and efficient way to send keystrokes from remote devices to a USB HID keyboard connected to a Raspberry Pi.